 Let’s talk about trichinosis.

 So we previously discussed the possibility of Trichinella spiralis, a parasite that can be present in uncooked pork.
 Sometimes, an infestation of this parasite can be difficult to diagnose as the dog may not present symptoms at all.
 Other dogs may have diarrhea or vomiting or fever.
-This is why it’s best not to provide your dog with raw pork products.
+This is why it’s best not to provide your furry friends with raw or undercooked pork products.
 There is no way to tell if the product has the parasite present.